 Transition In Texas

 Transition services are a coordinated set of activities that focus on courses of study or activities available in high school that will facilitate the students' movement toward post high school goals.
 State law mandates that transition planning be in place at a student's 14th birthday.
 This requires planning to begin at age 13.
 Transition occurs throughout a student's school career.
 For our students with disabilities, the transition specialist provides information to the parents concerning the health and human services available once their student has graduated from high school.
 This service begins to take place when the student is as young as 3-5 years old, depending on the disability of the student.
-Please follow the link to access the Texas Transition and Employment Guide in both English and Spanish.
+The Texas Transition and Employment Guide are available in English, Spanish, Korean, Vietnamese, and Chinese.
 This guide has been developed by the Texas Education Agency.
 Read more at texastransition.org.

 Notice of Destruction of Records

-Special Education Announcement: Students who receive special education services in Duncanville ISD who do not perform satisfactorily on state assessment in 5th grade, 8th grade, or on an EOC must be awarded an ARD committee meeting prior to the second administration to develop an Accelerated Instruction Plan and consider the need for a second administration of the assessment.
+Students who receive special education services in Duncanville ISD who do not perform satisfactorily on state assessment in 5th grade, 8th grade, or on an EOC must be awarded an ARD committee meeting prior to the second administration to develop an Accelerated Instruction Plan and consider the need for a second administration of the assessment.
 The committee may promote the student to the next level if the student has made sufficient progress in the measurable academic goals in the student’s IEP.
-If you have questions concerning these new guidelines per HB 657, please contact Mackenzie Casall, Director of Special Education, at 972-708-2063.
+If you have questions concerning these new guidelines per HB 657, please contact the Special Education Department at 972-708-2063.

 SB 139 Notice to Families